logzio/logz-docs/_source/user-guide/integrations/status-page.md

 ---

-Use this StatusPage integration to notify StatusPage when there are service degradations that impact your platform.
+Use this StatusPage integration to notify StatusPage when there are service issues that impact your platform.

 To implement the integration, you will: